-Passport monitors the following agencies for Practitioner sanctions and exclusions between recredentialing cycles for all Practitioner types and takes appropriate action against Practitioners when occurrences of poor quality are identified.
-If a Passport Practitioner is found to be sanctioned or excluded, the Practitioner's contract will immediately be terminated effective the same date as the sanction or exclusion was implemented.
+Senior Whole Health monitors the following agencies for Practitioner sanctions and exclusions between recredentialing cycles for all Practitioner types and takes appropriate action against Practitioners when instances of poor quality are identified.
+If a Senior Whole Health Practitioner is found to be sanctioned or excluded, the Practitioner's contract will be immediately terminated effective the same date as the sanction or exclusion was implemented.

-- The United States Department of Health & Human Services (HHS), Office of Inspector General (OIG) Fraud Prevention and Detection Exclusions Program - Monitor for individuals and entities that have been excluded from Medicare and Medicaid programs. - State Medicaid Exclusions Monitor for State Medicaid exclusions through each State's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) Passport monitors for Medicare exclusions through the Centers for Medicare & Medicaid Services (CMS) MED online application site. - Medicare Preclusion List Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National Practitioner Database Passport enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles. - System for Award Management (SAM) Monitor for Practitioners sanctioned by SAM.
+The United States Department of Health & Human Services (HHS), Office of Inspector General (OIG) Fraud Prevention and Detection Exclusions Program - Monitor for

+- individuals and entities that have been excluded from Medicare and Medicaid programs. - The OIG High Risk List Monitor for individuals or facilities who refused to enter into a Corporate Integrity Agreement (CIA) with the federal government on or after October 1, 2018. - State Medicaid Exclusions Monitor for state Medicaid exclusions through each state's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) Monitor for Medicare exclusions through the Centers for Medicare & Medicaid Services (CMS) MED online application site. - Medicare Preclusion List Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National Practitioner Database Senior Whole Health enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles. - System for Award Management (SAM) Monitor for Practitioners sanctioned by SAM.

-Passport also monitors the following for all Practitioner types between the recredentialing cycles.
+Senior Whole Health also monitors the following for all Practitioner types between the recredentialing cycles.